iamlooper/Utils/README.md

-# Utilities
+# Android Support
-A collection of utilities that I use in my projects.
+A library to streamline Android app-building process.